Fusion procedure for the Yang-Baxter equation and Schur-Weyl duality: Invariant subspaces and representations of

 The functions $(1-\frac{(i,j)}{u})$ with values in $\C S_n$ are called \emph{Baxterized elements}.
 We say that they are ``universal" solutions of the Yang--Baxter equation (associated to the symmetric group) as they provide solutions of the Yang--Baxter equation in the representations of $S_n$.

 Let $\lambda$ be a partition of $n$ and let $\mathcal{T}$ be a standard Young tableau of shape $\lambda$.
 For brevity, set $\cc_i:=\cc(\mathcal{T}|i)$ for $i=1,\dots,n$.
-The following result traces back to the work of Jucys \cite{Ju}, see also \cite{Ch2,Mo,Na,Na2,Na3} (we use a formulation as in \cite{Mo}). \begin{theorem} The element obtained by the following consecutive evaluations
+The following result traces back to the work of Jucys \cite{Ju}, see also \cite{Ch2,Mo,Na,Na2,Na3} (we use a formulation as in \cite{Mo}).
+Recall that $f(\lambda)$ is the non-zero complex number defined in (\ref{f-lam}). \begin{theorem} The element obtained by the following consecutive evaluations (from $u_1$ to $u_n$)